Skip to content

 No built-in guardrails

-Claude Code's built-in /doctor command checks runtime health — installation, MCP connectivity, config file parsing, and search functionality — but it doesn't validate cross-file references, enforce naming conventions, or flag security issues in skills.
-Mistakes stay hidden until something fails silently or breaks at runtime:
+Claude Code's /doctor command checks runtime health, but it doesn't validate cross-file references, naming conventions, or security issues.
+Mistakes stay hidden until something fails silently:

-• A skill with eval or rm -rf in its script creates a security hole
+• A skill script containing eval or rm -rf — no security warning

-• A CLAUDE.md that exceeds the context window size limit degrades Claude's performance
+• A CLAUDE.md that exceeds the context window size limit — degrades performance with no error

 How claudelint Helps